akankshb/OneHacksProject/README.md

     To run the model, OpenAI requires you to create an OpenAI key.
 Store the OpenAI key in a .env file.

 # Data Step 3-
-    Must run scrape.py and then cleaning.py to gain the text files for the model first
+    Download or copy the test PDF files into OneHacksProject/ApMaterial/ApChem folder.
+Run scrape.py and then cleaning.py to gain the text files for the AI

 # Running the app Step 4-
-    use the command: streamlit run streamlit_app.py
+    Use the command: streamlit run streamlit_app.py to start the application in a browser window.